Karel Řehka: Biography

-From August 2006 to July 2009, he served as a Senior Senior Officer - Specialist of the Special Forces Department at the NATO Rapid Reaction Force Headquarters in Rheindahlen, Germany (as such, he returned to Afghanistan twice at the turn of 2006/2007 and 2007/2008).
+From August 2006 to July 2009, he served as a Senior Senior Officer – Specialist of the Special Forces Department at the NATO Rapid Reaction Force Headquarters in Rheindahlen, Germany (as such, he returned to Afghanistan twice at the turn of 2006/2007 and 2007/2008).
 After returning to the Czech Republic, he worked at the Directorate of Special Forces Management of the Ministry of Defense of the Czech Republic and was entrusted with the tasks of military assistant to the Minister of Defense.

 From May 2010 to October 2014, he was the commander of the 601st Special Forces Group, during his engagement in 2011 he commanded the Special Forces Task Force in the ISAF operation in Afghanistan.
 From November 2014 to July 2017, he held the post of director at the newly established Directorate of Special Forces of the Ministry of Defense of the Czech Republic.
 Subsequently, he performed the newly established position of deputy commander of the Multinational Division Northeast in Elbląg, which includes the alliance's rapid reaction units advanced to the territory of Poland and the Baltics.
 In 2016, the President of the Czech Republic, Miloš Zeman, appointed him a general.

-Karel Řehka is married and has two children.
-In May 2019, he received the Arnošt Lustig Award for Courage, Bravery, Humanity and Justice for 2018.